-All children under the age of 20 are covered for a full eye exam once a year by OHIP (with a health card).
+All children under the age of 20 are covered for a full eye exam once a year by OHIP.
 If there are any concerns within the year (eg. squinting in the classroom, difficulty with reading) then OHIP covers any partial appointments as needed too!

 When should my child have their eyes checked?

 We begin checking a child’s eyes at 6 months of age to ensure visual development is on the right track.
-Based on visual development milestones we also recommend a child having their eyes checked at 18 months and 3 years of age.
-At the very least having your child’s eyes checked before they start school ensures they will have the best start!
-We recommend annual eye exams each year after that as they grow.
+Based on visual development milestones we also recommend a child having their eyes checked at 18 months and 3 years of age and every year after that.
+Your optometrist may recommend a different interval based on a number of factors.
+At the very least having your child’s eyes checked before they start school ensures they will have the best start to many years of education ahead!
+Children with uncorrected vision can have:

-- Short attention span for their age (be misdiagnosed with ADD)
+- Short attention span for their age (be misdiagnosed with ADHD)

 - Difficulty completing written assignments on time (poor performance)